tny-drozdova/seminar3/homework.md

 *I updated the content to remove repeted copy from the previous commit.*

-## Updating master for the second commit
+## Updating the copy for the third commit!!!

-Same updatees will be addet to master and branch2.
+**This is a bold line just for the content**

+_This is itallic line just for the content as well_